RobertJewell/02-tic-tac-toe-functional/README.md

 #### Is it functional?

-Yes

-... this time in more than one way
+Yes, this time in more than one way

 #### Is there anything to see here?